lindaprotocol/documentation-en/docs/mechanism-algorithm/system-contracts.md

 * `owner_address`：Owner address
 * `resource`： Resource type
-* `balance`： Amount of TRX staked for resources to be delegated, unit is sun
+* `balance`： Amount of LIND staked for resources to be delegated, unit is sun
 * `receiver_address`：Resource receiver address
 * `lock`：Whether it is locked, if it is set to true, the delegated resources cannot be undelegated within 3 days.
 When the lock time is not over, if the owner delegates the same type of resources using the lock to the same address, the lock time will be reset to 3 days